 Calcium Hydroxylapatite is an injectable dermal filler called calcium hydroxylapatite (CaHA) contains homogeneous CaHA microspheres encapsulated in an aqueous carboxymethylcellulose gel carrier.
 It is highly biocompatible with human tissue and regarded as a long-lasting but non-permanent filler.

-Based on application, the global facial injectable market forecast is segmented into Aesthetics and Therapeutics.
+The global market forecast is segmented into Aesthetics and Therapeutics.

 Due to the growing awareness about aesthetic procedures and rising disposable income, the Aesthetics segment will likely hold a significant share of 70% of the global injectable facial market.
 It is expected to grow at a CAGR of 9.25% during the forecast period.
 The use of facial Injectable for parentheses lines, wrinkles on the face, lip lines, lip augmentation, lip border restoration, perioral lines, and crow's feet lines are expected to assist in the market growth.